SabakiHQ/Sabaki/docs/guides/engine-analysis-integration.md

 - `visits` - The number of visits invested in `move` so far.
 - `winrate` - The win rate percentage times 100 of `move`, e.g. `9543` for
   `95.43%`.
-- `order` - An integer representing how good `move` is.
-The smaller the number, the better the move.

 The response will terminate when any input is written to `stdin`.